wattsxx/MIST-4610-Group-21482_9/README.md

 JOIN Membership ON Customers.membershipID = Membership.membershipID
 WHERE Membership.membershipType = "Basic" AND Customers.customerDOB BETWEEN "1970-1-1" AND "1990-1-1" AND Customers.customerName REGEXP "^B";

+Description Q7: This query relays the names of customers that have the “basic” membership and were also born between 1970 and 1990.
+This could be helpful when working for a gym as we are able to specify the membership type of the customer while simultaneously finding out both date of birth and alphabetically finding the name.
+If someone was working at the front desk and working with a customer, the system would be able to verify that the person was a member and let them in.

 TP_Q8()
 SELECT Products.productID, productFlavor, COUNT(receiptID)